griffithlab/pVACtools/docs/pvacseq/output_files.rst

 .. note::

-   The pVACseq rank calculation detailed above is just one way to prioritize neoeptiope candidates and does not imply that our method of ranking neoeptiopes is the ultimate best solution.
-Rather, we want to  give end users the tools they need to filter, rank, and sort candidates in advance of follow-on validation efforts.
+   The pVACseq rank calculation detailed above is just one of many ways to prioritize neoeptiope candidates.
+   The body of evidence in this area is still incomplete, and the methodology of ranking is likely to change substantially in future releases.
+While we have found this ranking useful, it is not a substitute for careful curation and validation efforts.